daniel-keogh/podcast-player/README.md

 ### Redis

-[Redis](https://redis.io/download) is used for caching on the server.
-Once installed & added to your path, you should start the Redis server as follows.
+[Redis](https://redis.io/download) can be used for caching on the server.
+Once installed & added to your path, you can start the Redis server as follows.

 ```sh
 $ redis-server